rackerlabs/docs-developer-blog/_posts/2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL.md

 ### Conclusion

 Installing and configuring a cluster setup is a bit different from setting up a single server.
-The latest Fusion middleware version 12.2.1.3 Forms and Reports installation and configuration on Cluster environment consists of two Forms and Reports managed servers running simultaneously to work together for increased scalability and reliability.
+The latest Fusion Middleware version 12.2.1.3 Forms and Reports installation and configuration on the cluster environment consists of two Forms and Reports managed servers running simultaneously to work together for increased scalability and reliability.